kantv-ai/.github/profile/README.md

   we believe the philosophy of <b>try crazy ideas, build wild demos, and push the edge of what’s possible</b>(which is one of the core spirits of ggml-way).

-- the rule-based (International) order and IPR
+- the rule-based order

-  we respect the rule-based (International) order and IPR and try to avoid double-standard(say A do B).
+  we respect the rule-based (International) order and we respect the IPR.

 ### Roadmap